First year of issue the 1859 Indian head penny value remains high due to collector demand.

 Your coin may be worn, the design somewhat faded, however today it is needed by many who are assembling collections of Indian pennies.

 When deciding on value, special attention is placed on condition.
 Examples displaying greater detail become very desirable and command a strong premium.

-To the right is an exceptional and rare 1859 penny, never circulated, still bright as the day of minting.
+To the right is an exceptional and rare 1859 penny, never circulated, still bright copper red as the day of minting.
 Value is in excess of $250 with steady demand.